erichexter/hmmwv-manuals/TM-9-2320-280-20-1/chapter1.md

 Upon receipt of vehicles, or after engine replacement, break-in procedures must be observed during the first 500 miles (804 kilometers) of operation.
 For break-in procedure, refer to TM 9-2320-280-10.

-## Section Ii.
-Equipment Description And Data 1-10.
+# Section II.
+Equipment Description And Data

+## 1-10.
 Equipment Characteristics, Capabilities, And Features

 The 1-1/4 ton, 4x4, M998 series of vehicles are tactical vehicles designed for use over all types of roads, as well as cross-country terrain in all weather conditions.
 The vehicles have four driving wheels powered by a V-8, liquid-cooled, diesel engine.
 Four-wheel hydraulic service brakes and a mechanical parking brake are common to all models in the M998 series.
 All vehicles are equipped with a pintle hook for towing.
 Tiedown and lifting eyes are provided for air, rail, or sea shipment.